pavlovic-ivan/ghrunner-app/setup.md

     AWS_SECRET_ACCESS_KEY : you can find this information inside the IAM Configuration AWS_REGION : region for the auth
 Function settings
-    LAMBDA_FUNCTION : this will be the name of your future function AWS_ARN_ROLE : this will be the ARN of the Lambda's function role Stack of the Lambda
+    AWS_ARN_ROLE : this will be the ARN of the Lambda's function role
-    AWS_STACK_NAME : this will be the name of the Lambda's function stack S3 Bucket arn
-    AWS_S3_BUCKET : this will be the S3 bucket where is stored the function Values for the environmental variables
+Values for the environmental variables
     OWNER : the github owner
     REPOSITORY : the repo name